 In part one of History Ever After, I illustrated how bestselling historical romance is dominated by selectively accurate British peerage chronotopes, especially the Regency.
 So what, you ask?
 A good book is a good book.
-I agree: in moderation and with an audience who understands how this world has been fabricated, any reader can enjoy an exciting duke romance.
+Any reader can enjoy an exciting duke romance.
+I agree!
 I read everything.

 However, the aggregate impact of these chronotopes can be harmful to our understanding of history, to the romance market as a whole, and particularly to authors of diverse books.